Create a Website Account - Manage notification subscriptions, save form progress and more.

 Leaves must be placed on the lawn, at the edge of the curb - not in the roadway.
 Putting leaves on the pavement is subject to a $90 fine and creates dangerous conditions for vehicles and pedestrians.
 Leaf piles must be in an accessible location.
 Leaves will not be picked up if there are branches mixed in with your leaves.
 Branches will clog the leaf suckers.
 Do not deposit your leaves on someone else's property or vacant lot - unless you have the owner's permission.

 Loose leaf collection will be done only once on each street.

-Residents may request bagged leaf pickup at any time throughout the leaf pickup program by calling 203-452-5070.
+Residents may request bagged leaf pickup at any time, and as many times as needed, during the Town's Loose Leaf Pickup Program.
+See the Bagged Leaf Collection section on the Leaf Pickup Program page for additional information.
 All leaves must be in paper bags.
 Plastic bags will not be picked up.

-The residential Water Pollution Control Authority (WPCA) User Rate per Centum Cubic Feet (CCF) for Fiscal 2020 is $5.74.
-A single fixed residential Unit Charge of $33.00per quarter is billed every resident with access to the sewer system.
+The residential Water Pollution Control Authority (WPCA) User Rate per Centum Cubic Feet (CCF) for Fiscal 2022-2023 is $6.292 A single fixed residential Unit Charge of $33.000 per quarter is billed every resident with access to the sewer system.
 Residents not connected are not exempt from this cost.

 The number of CCFs each dwelling generates is determined by the amount of water coming into the house.
 That consumption is measured by their water meters and billed quarterly.
 The consumption plus the Unit Charge determines the total sewer user bill.